Arranging a funeral

-Every funeral is different and these considerations are by no means exhaustive.
-It will help if you give some thought to the options open to you and discuss these with members of the family prior to making the funeral arrangements.
+Every funeral is different and these considerations are by no means exhaustive, but it will help if you give some thought to the options open to you and discuss these with members of the family prior to arranging a funeral.

-If there is to be a cremation there are many options available as to the final resting place of the ashes and we can guide you through these options.
+If there is to be a cremation, there are many options available as to the final resting place of the ashes and Rosedale can guide you through these options.

 We will advise you on the likely costs and provide you with a written estimate in advance of the funeral.
-We offer a range of coffins which includes cardboard, bamboo, or metal caskets amongst the more traditional choices.
-It is also possible for coffins to be decorated to reflect the life of the person that has died; the list is almost endless, so please ask.
+We offer a range of coffins such as cardboard, bamboo, or metal caskets amongst the more traditional choices.
+It is also possible for coffins to be decorated to reflect the life of the person that has died; with styles ranging from gardening, to sport and to wildlife.
+The list is almost endless, so please ask.

-We can place funeral notices and acknowledgements in local and national newspapers on your behalf and guide you with the wording of these.
-You will need to decide if you would like mourners to send flowers or donations to an appropriate charity in lieu of flowers.
+Rosedale can place funeral notices and acknowledgements in local or national newspapers on your behalf and guide you with the wording of these.
+You will need to decide if you would like mourners to send flowers or donations in lieu to an appropriate charity.

 You will of course be guided in this decision by your own religious beliefs and those of the person whose funeral you are arranging.
 A high proportion of funeral services are conducted by a minister of religion, but secular services are growing and we have a list of humanist or civil funeral celebrants who will conduct a non-religious service should this be your choice.
 Please see useful contacts for more information.

 Often you can select the music that will be played on entering and leaving the place of service, as well as hymns or music during the service.
 In conjunction with the person who will lead the service, we can guide you with the order of service and arrange for these to be printed for you.
-These can be personalised with appropriate photographs drawings or a badge or emblem.
-We can also provide In Memoriam books to record the names of the mourners at the service.
+These can be personalised with appropriate photographs, drawings or a badge or emblem.
+We can also provide In Memoriam books to record the names of the mourners at the service and to capture memories from those attending the wake afterwards.

 A personalised eulogy can transform a service and make it really special and memorable.
 It may be possible to arrange a double slot at the crematorium so that the ceremony doesn’t feel rushed.
 We have put together some advice and suggestions that you may wish to consider.

-We can advise on local florists and guide you through the choices for floral tributes.
-You may also incorporate flowers from the deceased’s garden, or arrange the flowers themselves.
+Rosedale can advise on local florists and guide you through the choices for floral tributes.
+You may also incorporate flowers from the deceased’s garden, or arrange the flowers yourself.
 Flowers can also be woven into willow or bamboo coffins to personalise them.

-For more information on local florists, please visit our Floral Tribute page.
+For more information on local florists, please visit our Choosing Flowers page.

 We can advise on conveniently placed local hotels or arrange for outside caterers to attend either at your own home or in a local hall.